MrEbabi/Woocommerce-Helper-Functions/README.md

 Edit and customize the admin reports page using hook, run your code when this page is clicked or disallow others to see Woocommerce reports

 ---

+## generate-coupon-for-first-order
+Generate a Coupon that for users (customers) that registered recently (last 14 days) and have no orders for now.
+Coupon is generated once and it updates itself automatically.

+---
+---